jeffusan/docker-postgrest-with-postgresql/README.md

 docker-postgrest-with-postgresql
 --------------------------------

+For some reason, when using docker-compose on OSX/with docker-machine/boot2docker, the postgrest containers steadfastly refused to connect to the db container.
+So I wrote a little bash script to replace the docker-compose.yml

 Links together the official Docker image for PostgreSQL and an up-to-date variant of the one supplied in the PostgREST wiki (https://github.com/begriffs/postgrest/wiki/Docker)

 ### Prerequisites